sevagh/headbang.py/docs/index.md

 Here's a demo from a live [Periphery concert](https://www.youtube.com/watch?v=vlL-Q_IDOm8):
 {% include embed-video.html src="bloodeagle.mp4" %}

 The hypothesis is that certain parts of songs are so groovy that they impel either the musician or the audience (or both) to headbang on the beat.
 If these moments can be identified and displayed alongside MIR beat tracking, they could give us insight into the relation of headbanging to beats.
+This should be considered an interesting tool for further analysis - for its more serious use in research, we require datasets of clean video captures of headbanging motion with ground truth annotations, which don't exist as of yet.

 `headbang-hud` is a tool installed alongside `headbang-beats` as part of the overall [headbang.py](https://github.com/sevagh/headbang.py) project.
 Like `headbang-beats`, it is configurable through the command-line arguments: